Hobsons Bay Settlement Network

 Hobsons Bay Refugee Network assists asylum seekers with securing low-cost rental accommodation and the sourcing of household goods and clothing.

-ISIS Primary Care provides a Refugee Health Program that offers refugees and asylum seekers free support through education, advocacy and referral with priority given to complex health needs.
+IPC Health provides a Refugee Health Program that offers refugees and asylum seekers free support through education, advocacy and referral with priority given to complex health needs.

-A refugee Health Nurse has a presence at the Altona Meadows campus on Thursdays and support from a nurse or community case worker and Karen/Burmese bilingual worker is available on-site or outreach from the Hoppers Crossing campus.
+A refugee Health Nurse has a presence at the Altona Meadows campus on Thursdays and support from a nurse or community case worker and Karen/Burmese bilingual worker is available on-site or via outreach from the Hoppers Crossing campus.

-All referrals to the Refugee Health Program should go through Hoppers Crossing site on phone 8734 1400.
+All referrals to the Refugee Health Program should go through the Hoppers Crossing site on phone 8734 1400.

 Laverton Community Education Centre

 Laverton Community Education Centre provides English classes and educational training courses and skills for employment programs.

 Laverton Community Hub is a centre for community services and programs.

 Through a variety of community education campaigns and programs, MFB fire fighters work closely with Melbourne’s diverse communities, across all age groups, to promote community safety and coordinate emergency prevention activities.

 Migrant Resource Centre North West provides settlement services such as immigration advice, group information sessions and community development activities.